Workplace Safety and Health Act Review

 • Mr Tyson Krunek NCSO

-by Tyson Krunek, about 2 years ago
+by Tyson Krunek, over 3 years ago

 I would see two changes made to the WSH act; the first is to the reduction of falling injuries to workers on larger multi family housing projects and projects of similar size and construction the second to increasing the awareness to the WSH act in the training of new tradespeople entering into higher than average hazard work such as construction.